moehach/blog/_posts/2020-08-27-dieter-rams-principles.md

 We use products daily, and their aesthetics affect how we feel about using them.
 If you have the most perfectly functional product out there, you'll be hardpressed to use it if it's an eyesore.

 Don't mistake aesthetics with ornamentation.
-"Design for design's sake" is not aesthetic and it detracts from the object's function.
+Design for design's sake is not aesthetic and it detracts from the object's function.
 Rams' believed that aesthetic design should be a pure expression of the object's function.

 In other words, the design should be able to explain everything you need to know about the product.
 Aesthetic design is intuitive design.